gwutrexl/gwutrexl/README.md

 P.S.

-Hippos 🦛 are vastly underrated and would be a mascot that would make the group proud.
+Hippos 🦛 are vastly underrated and would be a mascot that would make any group proud.